lizadaly/utopia-novels/books/arqtiq/book.md

 are wide rimmed, to glide over snow, and paneled for water paddles.
 When it is finished and stored I select some friends to accompany me.
 My most personal loved ones.
-A volatile fair-haired gent— my husband, and a fair-haired little maiden friend, sit on the front seat.
+A volatile fair-haired gent—my husband, and a fair-haired little maiden friend, sit on the front seat.
 On the back seat are sitting my aged father and myself, our black eyes snapping with expectation.